-Hank is a highly prized reporter with more than 50 prestigious awards from news organizations all over the world, including 26 Emmy awards.
-Most recently, she won an Emmy for her investigative and consumer reporting, including an exposé of the failures of the state's 911 emergency system, and a hidden camera investigation revealing widespread deceptive pricing.
-She also won a recent Edward R. Murrow Award, her 10th, for her investigative series "Cause for Alarm," which revealed extensive staffing and equipment dangers in fire departments across Massachusetts.
-"Cause for Alarm" was also honored in world-wide competition with the first place award from the International Firefighters Association.
-After breaking a highly acclaimed investigative series exposing unregulated home improvement contractors, who ripped off home owners in three of Boston's poorest neighborhoods, three new laws were passed.
+Hank has been honored with more than 50 prestigious awards from news organizations all over the world including 33 EMMYs and 13 Edward R. Murrow Awards.
+Her work has resulted in new laws, people sent to prison, homes removed from foreclosure, and millions of dollars in refunds and restitution for victims and consumers.
+Most recently, she won an Emmy for her investigative and consumer reporting, including an exposé of the failures of the state’s 911 emergency system, and a hidden camera investigation revealing widespread deceptive pricing.
+She also won a recent Edward R. Murrow Award, her 10th, for her investigative series “Cause for Alarm,” which revealed extensive staffing and equipment dangers in fire departments across Massachusetts.
+“Cause for Alarm” was also honored in world-wide competition with the first place award from the International Firefighters Association.
+After breaking a highly acclaimed investigative series exposing unregulated home improvement contractors, who ripped off home owners in three of Boston’s poorest neighborhoods, three new laws were passed.

 Before joining 7NEWS in 1982, Hank was a reporter and anchor at WSB-TV in Atlanta, Georgia, she also worked at WTHR-TV in Indianapolis, Indiana and on Capitol Hill as a legislative assistant to a subcommittee of the US Senate Judiciary Committee.
 Hank also covered Washington D.C. as an editorial assistant at Rolling Stone Magazine.
 She wrote and edited a column called “Capitol Chatter” an inside look at D.C. politics.
 She also helped organize the presidential campaign coverage for Hunter S. Thompson.
 Hank grew up in the Indianapolis area, attended Western College for Women in Oxford, Ohio, and studied abroad at the International School in Hamburg, Germany.